a3alani/mail-buddy/README.md

 # Mail Buddy

 Note) Mail Buddy WebApp is currently not functional after the competition due to the funding plan.

 Will be back soon when development is complete...

-For now feel free to check the demo below for an idea of what the app looked like when operarional
+For now feel free to check the demo below for an idea of what the app looked like when operarional and checkout this video demo https://youtube.com/watch?v=UWn3lZJy38k&feature=shareb

 This was built during the SDxAI Hackathon